These are questions I frequently get asked about my business or just crochet in general. If your question isn’t here, please feel free to contact me!

 I bought a pattern, how do I download it?

 When you purchase a pattern, you will receive an email receipt from me.
 (Please make sure to check your junk/spam folder just in case!)
 Your purchased pattern(s) are listed inside that email and highlighted in pink.
 All you have to do is click on the name of the pattern and you will be able to download it!
-If you made an account at the time you checked out, all you have to do is go to “my account” at the top of this page, then “downloads” and it will be there!
+Unfortunately, this website doesn't support digital files being stored in your account so be sure to download your pattern right after purchase so that you don't lose access to it.

 Do you sell your finished amigurumis and where can I find them?